UBC-MDS/DSCI_575_project_jchuang_esteki/README.md

 We use the **Amazon Reviews 2023** dataset from UC San Diego's McAuley Lab, containing 571 million+ reviews across 34 product categories collected from May 1996 through September 2023.

-**Why Books Category:** Book reviews are detailed and substantive (users write paragraphs explaining what they liked), metadata is well-structured (clear titles, authors, descriptions), the dataset is large but manageable (11.7M reviews, 3.1M books), search queries are naturally diverse (by genre, topic, author, style, learning intent), and results are easy to verify (humans know what books are about).
+**Why "Books" Category:** Book reviews are detailed and substantive (users write paragraphs explaining what they liked), metadata is well-structured (clear titles, authors, descriptions), the dataset is large but manageable (11.7M reviews, 3.1M books), search queries are naturally diverse (by genre, topic, author, style, learning intent), and results are easy to verify (humans know what books are about).

 ### Data Files

 The project uses two primary files from the Books category:

 **Reviews File: `Books.jsonl.gz`** - Contains 11.7 million user-written reviews.
-Each line is a JSON object with fields:
+Each line is a JSON object with fields: rating (1-5 stars), title (review headline), text (full review), timestamp, verified_purchase, helpful_vote, and parent_asin (links to product metadata).

 ```
 Books.jsonl.gz (Reviews File)